pimoroni/automation-hat/documentation/REFERENCE.md

 ### Outputs

 The three outputs on Automation HAT are 24V tolerant, sinking outputs.
 That means you should connect them between your load and ground.
 They act like a switch down to ground, toggling your load on and off.
+The outputs are driven by a ULN2003A Darlington Array driver.

 You can turn an output on like so: